Porphyria cutanea tarda: Pathogenesis

 The strong association of PCT with Hepatitis C virus infection is not entirely understood.
 Studies have suggested that the cytopathic effect of the virus on hepatocytes can lead to the release of free iron.
-This iron can disrupt the activity of cytochrome p450, releasing activated oxygen species.
+This iron can disrupt the activity of cytochrome P450, releasing activated oxygen species.
 These can oxidize the UROD substrate uroporphyrinogen, which can result in the inhibition of UROD and lead to deficient activity of this key enzyme.

 Excess alcohol use is frequently associated with both inducing PCT and aggravating a preexisting diagnosis of the disorder.
 It is thought to do so by causing oxidative damage to liver cells, resulting in oxidized species of uroporphyrinogen that inhibit the activity of hepatic UROD.
 It is also felt to increase the uptake of iron in liver cells, leading to further oxidation of uroporphyrinogen by the release of activated oxygen species.
 Additionally, exposure to chlorinated cyclic hydrocarbons can lead to a deficiency in the activity of uroporphyrinogen decarboxylase, causing the buildup of excess uroporphyrinogen.
 Additionally, alcohol has been shown to increase the activity of the delta-aminolevulinic acid synthetase (ALA synthetase), the rate-limiting enzymatic step in heme synthesis in the mitochondria, in rats.
 Therefore, alcohol consumption may increase the production of uroporphyrinogen, exacerbating symptoms in individuals with porphyria cutanea tarda.

 Diagnosis

 While the most common symptom of PCT is the appearance of skin lesions and blistering, their appearance is not conclusive.
 Laboratory testing commonly reveals high levels of uroporphyrinogen in the urine, clinically referred to as uroporphyrinogenuria.
 Additionally, testing for common risk factors such as hepatitis C and hemochromatosis is strongly suggested, as their high prevalence in patients with PCT may require additional treatment.
-If clinical appearance of PCT is present, but laboratories are negative, the diagnosis of pseudoporphyria should be seriously considered.
+If the clinical appearance of PCT is present, but the laboratories are negative, the diagnosis of pseudoporphyria should be seriously considered.